The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Discussion

 \subsection{Tidal Effects}

-For binary stars with sufficient angular momentum, tides typically act to bring the system to three equilibrium states, so long as they have had sufficient time to do so \citep[e.g.][]{Hut1980,O2014,Barker2025}: \begin{enumerate} \item spin-orbit alignment: the true obliquity $\psi=0^{\circ}$; \item spin-orbit synchronization: the stellar rotation period equals the orbital period, $P_{\rm rot}=P_{\rm orb}$; \item circularization: the orbital eccentricity $e=0$. \end{enumerate} In this paper, we measured $\psi=4.01\pm0.54^{\circ}$, so EBLM J0021-16 is very close to spin-orbit alignment.
+For binary stars with sufficient angular momentum, tides typically act to bring the system to three equilibrium states, so long as they have had sufficient time to do so \citep[e.g.][]{Hut1980,O2014,Barker2025}: \begin{enumerate} \item spin-orbit alignment: the true obliquity $\psi=0^{\circ}$; \item spin-orbit synchronization: the stellar rotation period equals the orbital period, $P_{\rm rot}=P_{\rm orb}$; \item circularization: the orbital eccentricity $e=0$. \end{enumerate} In this paper, we measured $\psi= 28.9\pm2.1^{\circ}$, so EBLM J0021-16 is not quite spin-orbit aligned.
 Recall that we can only speak about the spin of the primary star.
 Theoretically, we can calculate the realignment timescale using \citep[e.g.][]{Lai2012,O2014,B2016}

 where $P_{\rm dyn}=2\pi\sqrt{R_{\rm A}^3/(GM_{\rm A})}$ is the dynamical timescale of the primary star and $r_g^2$ is its squared radius of gyration \citep[see][for further details]{Barker2020}.
 We have assumed that the tidal component dominating the obliquity evolution is the one with a harmonic degree $l=2$ (quadrupolar) and $m=1$ (azimuthal wavenumber), which has a corresponding modified tidal quality factor $Q'_{2,1,0}$ \citep[e.g.][]{LO2017}, and that the orbital angular momentum exceeds the rotational angular momentum.
 We compute $Q'_{2,1,0}$ by assuming that the dominant tidal mechanism driving alignment is the dissipation of inertial waves in the convective envelope of the primary \citep[motivated by][]{LO2017}, and that this is well-approximated by the value representing the frequency-averaged dissipation ($Q'$) in Section 3.1 of \citet{Barker2020} (building upon \citealt{O2013}).
 This provides a value of $Q'$ representing the typical level of dissipation due to inertial waves, which fully accounts for the stellar structure.
 While this means that we are strictly calculating $Q'$ for a different component of the tide with $l=m=2$, the values obtained from this calculation appear to fairly represent the numerical calculations for obliquity tides in \citet[][under the same assumptions]{LO2017}, but this approach allows for more straightforward calculations in stellar evolutionary models.
 More realistic frequency-dependent models in this system may be worthwhile in the future \citep[e.g.][]{AB2023,Dewberry2024}.